joelkuiper/Llamora/README.md

 - **Calendar navigation** — all dates with entries appear in a navigable calendar.
 Jump to any date to load its page.

-- **Zero-knowledge encryption** — all stored content is encrypted before it touches the database.
-The server never sees plaintext entries, tags, embeddings, or search queries.
-Your password unwraps a per-user key that exists only in memory for the duration of the session.
-No unecrypted data is ever written to disk, session storage, or local storage.
+- **Encryption at rest** — all stored content is encrypted before it reaches the database.
+Your password unwraps a per-user key that exists only in memory for the duration of the session — plaintext is never written to disk, session storage, or local storage.
+Entries, responses, embeddings, tags, and search queries are all covered.

 - **Markdown and rich text** — entries and model responses are rendered as formatted text.
 Write naturally with headings, lists, emphasis, and links.